junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Something dark, I suppose.
 I don't really know."
 Cas says thoughtfully.
 Not offering much.

 "He said it's not him, he didn't do anything."
 Dean doesn't know why he said that.
-It's not like he's trusting Devil's words over Cas's.
+It's not like he's trusting the Devil's words over Cas's.

 "And you believed that?"
 Cas narrows his eyes.